 MYTH: The flu is just a bad cold.

-Influenza may cause bad cold symptoms.
+Influenza may cause bad cold symptoms, like sore throat, runny nose, sneezing, hoarseness, and cough.
 But in the United States alone, 36,000 people die and more than 200,000 are hospitalized each year because of the flu.

 MYTH: You can't spread the flu if you're feeling well.